Spencer-WindingTree/eth-workshop/README.md

 ### contracts/Number.sol

-The main contract written solidity language.
+The main contract is written in solidity language.

 ### app/App.js

-Simple JS app using React.
+Simple JS app is using React.